Guide

 Shared Cloud Space

 We have a directory named "Fietslab Commons" on Google Drive.
 To access this, request that it be shared with you by your supervisor.
 This folder and it's contents should only be shared with other <netid>@g-tudelft.nl addresses that are members of the lab. <netid>@g-tudelft.nl is also the login username/email that you will need to use when logging into https://drive.google.com.
-Please avoid using the "Share" button to share with non-TUD accounts, until we determine best practices for this.
+Avoid using the "Share" button to share with non-TUD accounts, until we determine best practices for this.
 Read and update the README files present in the Google Drive directories to learn how to use the space.
 If you create new directories, add a README file to explain what the purpose of the folder is.
 If you want to add large amounts of data (>10 Gb), inform your supervisor first because there may be a more appropriate long term storage solution for certain types of data.

 Reference Management

-The lab has a shared Zotero group which can be used for lab related reference management (currently 20 GB plan).
+The lab has a shared Zotero group which can be used for lab related reference management (currently 2 GB plan).
 Zotero is an open source reference management system backed by a consortium of libraries.
 Create an account and request membership to the mechmotum group.
 Note that all lab members can view the contents of this library.

 Version Control